Germany: Nazi death camp secretary caught after fleeing trial | DW | 30.09.2021

 A 96-year-old woman due to go on trial for alleged war crimes as a secretary at a Nazi death camp had gone into hiding.

-A district court in Germany had issued an arrest warrant for a 96-year-old woman who was due to go on trial on Thursday on charges of complicity in murder at the Stutthof death camp during World War II, court officials say.
+A district court in Germany had issued an arrest warrant for a 96-year-old woman who was due to go on trial on Thursday on charges of complicity in thousands of murders at the Stutthof death camp during World War II, court officials say.

+Irmgard F. was arrested by police after a warrant was issued for her to be brought before the regional court in the Schleswig-Holstein town of Itzehoe where she was standing trial.

 The International Auschwitz Committee, a body founded by survivors of the Auschwitz concentration camp to support former inmates and their families, said it was outraged by the woman's flight.